South Florida, Prep for Rain, Flooding from Hurricane Kirk, Milton | Miami New Times

 Audio By Carbonatix

-Heads up, South Florida residents: There's plenty of weather action to keep an eye on as we head into the first weekend of October 2024.
+Heads up, South Florida residents: There's plenty of weather action to keep an eye on over the next week.

 Hurricane Kirk, a Category 4 storm, is churning in the middle of the Atlantic Ocean.
 While it will eventually veer off toward the European coast, we can expect elevated tides and a risk of coastal flooding along the East Coast by Sunday.